streamr-dev/network/docs/docs/guides/become-an-operator.md

 :::caution Important
 - A public IP is a must
-- Nodes need to have a WebSocket port accessible from the internet.
-The default WebSocket port is (tcp) 32200.
+-  A TCP port for WebSocket connectivity must be open.
+The port is configurable and the default is 32200.
 :::

 ### Step 3: Pair your node with your Operator contract